cmsmcq/Aparecium/A/workplan.md

 ## Done

+Not complete, but I want to remind myself that some things do get done, sometimes.

 * Better test harness that runs from the test catalog and produces a test report.

 * Rudimentary versioning support in SWeb.

+* Better test performance: Pass all tests in the ixml common test suite.
+(Milestone 21 May 2022.)